signalsciences/dogdirect/README.md

 # What does this do?

 * Stores your metrics locally at **per second** resolution, supporting both counters and guages.
 This might be a better than the statsd interface you've been using previously.
+* Timinig and Histograms are supported but the descriptive statistics are hardwired and not configurable (but easy to add).
 * Uploads your metrics to DataDog every 15 seconds

 # What doesn't this do?

-* Anything that's not a guage or counter: histograms, logs, traces, service checks, events.
+* Anything that's not a guage or counter or histogram: logs, traces, service checks, events.
 Also not supported are tags (but would be easy enough to add).
 * Error handling is probably not awesome.
 Pull requests welcome.

+## This is not an official client

+This is not an official client.
+This project is not sponsored or blessed by DataDog.

 # References and Credits